-So, in this sense you would be saving on fees using as few different middlemen as possible.
-Sometimes with more exotic cryptos this may not be possible.
-For example if you’ve invested in a rather new crypto that is not yet listed on exchanges, you could try a peer to peer trade to sell it for another crypto, then turn that into cash.
-When demand is low it may get tricky.
+So, in this sense you would be saving on fees using as few middlemen as possible.
+Sometimes, with more exotic cryptos, this may not be possible.
+For example, if you’ve invested in a rather new crypto that is not yet listed on exchanges, you could try a peer-to-peer trade to sell it for another crypto, then turn that into cash.
+When demand is low, it may get tricky.

 Walkthrough: How Do I Transfer Bitcoin to My Bank Account?

-If you keep your bitcoin in cold storage or a hardware wallet (good choice by the way, safe).
-Transfer it to the provider to sell for your desired fiat currency.
-CoinMetro supports EUR, GBP, USD & AUD deposits and withdrawals.
+If you keep your bitcoin in cold storage or a hardware wallet, transfer it to the provider to sell for your desired fiat currency.
+Coinmetro supports EUR, GBP, USD, and AUD deposits and withdrawals.

 2. Sell your bitcoin.
-This can be done very easily on CoinMetro with the swap widget.
-It takes just a few clicks and you’ll get a fixed price with no fee.
-Double check the details & confirm the transaction.
+This can be done very easily on Coinmetro with the swap widget.
+It takes just a few clicks, and you’ll get a fixed price with no fee.
+Double check the details and confirm the transaction.

 3. Check that all looks good and confirm the transaction.

 The million dollar question.
 But when should I sell?
 The simple answer is – no one can know for sure.
 We don’t have a crystal ball, but what we do have is something pretty close to it.
-CoinMetro is the only exchange that offers a market sentiment indicator used by hedge funds for their traders.
+Coinmetro is the only exchange that offers a market sentiment indicator used by hedge funds for their traders.
 And guess what ?
 It’s totally free for all of our customers!
+Are you taking advantage?

-There are many different ways to turn your bitcoin or any other crypto into fiat currencies and send it to your bank account.
+There are many different ways to turn your Bitcoin or any other crypto into fiat currencies and send it to your bank account.
 Some ways are more costly, some faster, some a bit of a hassle.
 But the good news is that it is becoming more and more easier to do so.
-In fact something like buying food from your local store with bitcoin is a reality rather than what 10 or even 5 years ago seemed like a far off “some day” dream.
+In fact something like buying food from your local store with Bitcoin is a reality rather than what ten or even five years ago seemed like a far off “some day” dream.

-Bitcoin is still mostly used for speculation, however you can spend it now just as you would fiat money.
-Moving large amounts of money in bitcoin today is still vastly cheaper than with banks.
-And there are many that now transact only in bitcoin or other cryptocurrencies.
-So, after reading this article, I hope you got an answer for your question – How do I transfer bitcoin to my bank account?
+Bitcoin is still mostly used for speculation, however, you can spend it now just as you would spend fiat money.
+Moving large amounts of money in Bitcoin today is still vastly cheaper than with banks.
+And there are many that now transact only in Bitcoin or other cryptocurrencies.
+So, after reading this article, we hope you got the answer to your question – How do I transfer Bitcoin to my bank account?

-I’d go as far as to say that we have the best fiat on and off ramps!
-You can deposit in many cases almost instantly via: ACH Payments, SEPA Instant, Faster Payments and SWIFT!
+We’d go as far as to say that we have the best fiat on and off ramps.
+You can deposit in many cases almost instantly via: ACH Payments, SEPA Instant, Faster Payments, and SWIFT.